-An overactive thyroid (also known as hyperthyroidism) can cause various emotions, including irritability, anxiety, and restlessness.
+An overactive thyroid (also known as hyperthyroidism) can cause various emotions and intense feelings, including irritability, anxiety, and restlessness.
 Whereas, an underactive thyroid (also known as hypothyroidism) can lead to depression.

-Both conditions are accompanied by physical attributes as well, so it’s important to visit your healthcare provider if you think your thyroid is the cause of your emotional state.
+Both conditions are accompanied by physical attributes as well, so it’s important to visit your healthcare provider if you think your thyroid is affecting your emotional health.

 Menopause is a change the body goes through when it can no longer conceive.
 Menstrual periods also stop during this time.
 A person who is going through menopause can experience mood swings and other hormonal fluctuations.

 Polycystic ovarian syndrome (PCOS) is a condition in which the body produces higher male hormones.
 PCOS can cause weight gain, facial hair growth, and irregular menstrual cycles in women that experience it.

 These can be incredibly distressing symptoms to understand, which can lead to fluctuations in the emotional state.

 Birth control stunts the normal production of the body’s hormones to stop ovulation and potential pregnancy.
 Doses contain small amounts of sex hormones, estrogen and progestin, which can calm the menstrual cycle’s physical symptoms and not the emotional ones.

 With this imbalance, many women report birth control as one of the major causes of their emotional imbalance.